Have you heard about gender-neutral pronouns?

 Canada is known to be an inclusive society that celebrates diversity in all its forms.
 Gender diversity is all about providing recognition, respect, and equal opportunity for all, regardless of gender or gender identity.

-Using gender-neutral pronouns is a basic yet essential element in this effort.
+Using gender-neutral pronouns whenever appropriate is a basic yet essential element in this effort.
 It shows that we recognize gender non-conforming individuals’ need to be validated for who they are.
 In short, “it is a matter of mutual respect and basic courtesy” (Why pronouns matter, Human Rights Campaign Foundation).

 (To know more about human rights and gender identity, read Spotlight on gender diversity.
 What does it have to do with you? )